COVID-19 Education Resources

 - Stay tuned to Delaware Division of Public Health Coronavirus Response for the most up-to-date information on child care.

-- Governor Carney ordered all Delaware schools to remain closed through May 15, at least, to help fight the spread of COVID-19.
+- Governor Carney ordered all Delaware schools to remain closed through the remainder of the school year, at least, to help fight the spread of COVID-19.
 This closing goes along with his March 23 stay-at-home order and the closing of all non-essential businesses.Visit the state’s COVID-19 resource pages(schools and universities) for the most up-to-date and accurate state-level guidance for families, teachers, schools, and childcare programs, locations for free Wi-Fi, and more.

 - Click here for info on the federal stimulus package